Automate Graphic Design using Python

 Add the bar code

-The bar code is generated using the SKU code and the barcode library of python.
+The barcode is generated using the SKU code and the Python barcode library.

 P.S: